-LBJ loved flying on SAM 26000, logging more than half a million miles all over the world as president.
-Stories about him, such as infamous naked press conference, abound:
+LBJ loved flying on SAM 26000, logging more than a half-million miles all over the world as president.
+Stories about him, such as the infamous naked press conference, abound:

 - After he complained about the cabin temperature too many times, the crew installed a fake thermostat for him to use.
 He stopped complaining.

 - Johnson had doggie doors installed for his dogs to come and go from the conference room.

 - He designed the office to have a giant leather chair surrounded by couches that people would gather around to work.
 Aides dubbed it "The Throne."

 - SAM 26000 delivered his remains to his Texas home after his death in 1973.

 President Richard Nixon turned a United Airlines DC-10 into Air Force One when he took a commercial flight from Washington, D.C., to California in 1973 to save fuel during the gas crisis.
 He is also the only president to take off in Air Force One but land on SAM 27000.
 The VC-137C carrying Nixon took off as Air Force One but changed its designation to SAM-27000 somewhere over Kansas City, Missouri.
 It marked the moment his resignation went into effect, and the aircraft was no longer carrying the president of the United States.

 Presidents will send SAM aircraft to ferry former presidents to special events as well.
 This can be for any state event or official function.